grange85/ahfow-www/_posts/2021/2021-05-10-audio-full-show-luna-borderline.md

  - youtube
 ---
 {% ahfowimage "https://media.fullofwishes.co.uk/02-luna/show_assets/1995-05-10/1995-05-10-luna-borderline-david-rose-gig-diaries.jpg" "Luna at The Borderline (c) David Rose" "https://gigbook.blogspot.com/2010/11/294-luna-pram-london-wc2-borderline.html" %}
 Twenty six years ago tonight Luna headlined a show at The Borderline in London.
 My memories of the show are hazy - 26 years is a long time - I was at the show with my pals Jackie and Stuart (and maybe Ken?).
-The thing that stuck in my head was that this was the show that Laetitia Sadier joined the band to perform their cover of Bonnie & Clyde - I'm not sure but this might have been the only time this was performed live with Laetitia (feel free to correct me if I'm wrong).
+The thing that stuck in my head was that this was the show that Laetitia Sadier joined the band to perform their cover of Bonnie and Clyde - I'm not sure but this might have been the only time this was performed live with Laetitia (feel free to correct me if I'm wrong).

 While I say that it _stuck in my head_ I had started to wonder if it was a dream until back in 2010 [David Rose wrote up the show for his Gig Diairies blog](https://gigbook.blogspot.com/2010/11/294-luna-pram-london-wc2-borderline.html).